 Dorr regularly presents RethinkX's work on stage, radio, podcasts, and television and has more than a decade of teaching, lecturing, and public speaking experience.
 He completed his MS at the University of Michigan's School for Environment and Sustainability and his PhD at UCLA's Luskin School of Public Affairs.

 RethinkX is an independent think tank that analyzes and forecasts the speed and scale of technology-driven disruption and its implications across society.
 The organization produces impartial, data-driven analyses that identify pivotal choices to be made by investors, business, policy and civic leaders.
 The organization's book, Rethinking Humanity, is available for free download here.
+Watch his talk here.

-The Human <–> Tech Project
+The Human–Tech Project